 “As a parent, I know how scared parents can be during the first few months of parenting.
 We give new parents the support they need – step by step – so that they can cherish the most special moments in their lives.”

-"We promised to provide new mothers with the expert help they need so that they can rest assured that they can do a good job of parenting – and that’s exactly what we will do."
+"We promised to provide new mothers with the expert help they need, so that they can rest assured that they can do a good job of parenting – and this is exactly what we will do."

 Minister of Health Jeanne Mikakos said

 "Society now has so high expectations of new parents.
 That's why we will ensure that new parents get the support they need when they need it most."